Autocheckout (ACO) Profile Window Checklist

 Keep submissions inside the official process

-ACO can involve sensitive checkout details, so members should use only official HOC instructions and avoid suspicious direct messages, unofficial forms, unknown downloads, QR-code prompts, or payment requests outside the intended workflow.
+ACO can involve sensitive checkout details, so members should use only official HOC instructions and avoid suspicious direct messages, unofficial forms, unknown downloads, QR-code prompts, or payment requests outside the announced process.

 • Use official channels and verified staff instructions.